r8f3/cybersecurity-portfolio-tutorial-github.io/index.md

 # Cybersecurity portfolio guide

-1.a

-2.a

-3.
-4.
-5.
-6. create your repository.
+1. Create your repository.
 log into github and create your repository. you can do this by clicking the green book on your dashboard

 ![Branching](create.png)

-2. name your repository.
+2. Name your repository.
 The name of the repository will be the name of the website so keep that in mind.
 The repository also needs to end in github.io
 ![Branching](Screenshot 2026-07-02 124315 - Copy.png)